 Increases in population, immigration, and changes in household sizes have all added to the pressure.
 Despite rapid rise in house prices between 1996 and 2002, housebuilding actually fell during this period.
 The amount of available land for housebuilding, and the long processing time for development permits, both discourage new building.

 A reform of the planning system, relying on local initiatives, is under way to speed the system up and expand the housing supply.
 Extra funding for local government, depending on the number of new local home units built, is available.

 However, the government’s budget constraints are putting all this under threat.

 In a discussion paper published in September 2009 by the Town and Country Planning Association (TCPA), researchers warned that at least 250,000 new homes must be built annually to match population growth, to replace the ageing housing stock and the accumulated backlog.
-Their analysis suggests that the housing deficit may reach one million by the end of 2010.
+Their analysis suggested that the housing deficit had reached one million by the end of 2010.